A new characterization of symmetric $H^+$-tensors and $M$-tensors: Preliminaries

-Clearly, for $m,n \in \mathbb{N}$, $DD_{m,n}$ is a cone and $DD^+_{m,n}$ is a convex cone.
+Clearly, for $m,n \in \mathbb{N}$, $DD^+_{m,n}$ is a convex cone.
 We will show that~$GDD^+_{m,n}$ is also a convex cone later (see Proposition \ref{prop:convex_cone_GDD}).
-Next we present a characterization of symmetric $H$-tensors using symmetric GDD tensors.
+Next we present a characterization of symmetric $H$-tensors via symmetric GDD tensors.